johnalison/obsidian-notes/Journal/24 January 2025 Friday.md

 H to Library with Owen

 # CMU CMS
-- Kria works
+- Kria works!
-- 4top AN to converners
+- 4top AN to conveners

 More [[Change in ZH sensitivity]]